osmirmariano/loopback-next/packages/rest-crud/README.md

 ## Basic use

 `@loopback/rest-crud` can be used along with `@loopback/model-api-builder` to easily create a repository class and a controller class for your model.
+The following use is a simple approach for this creation, however, you can look at the "Advanced use" section instead for a more flexible approach.

 For the examples in the following sections, we are assuming a model named `Product` and a datasource named `db` have already been created.